-- Activity 2.5.1 Apply the Global Hydrological Status and Outlook System (HydroSOS) concept, standards and tools, explore the improvement and the development of products based on available Hydromet data (in situ and remotely sensing data), if available local models and downscaling of global models to provide a comprehensive overview of the state of the basin's water resources as well as the hydrological outlook for the coming weeks and months (seasonal to sub-seasonal time scales). - Activity 2.5.2 Update/set up a web portal to disseminate the Lake Chad basin related HydroSOS products (at country and regional level and to the HydroSOS global portal) [linked with the Lake Chad Information System (LIS)].
-Effective service delivery to stakeholders will be ensured by (1) integrating the development of interoperable web-services or smartphone-based services for dissemination of the new generated data and products from the HydroSOS (activity 1.1.2); and (2) involving citizens in water monitoring programmes which has a potential to improve service delivery to local-level actors. - Activity 2.5.3 Sensitize and train NMHSs, national and regional institutions and research centers on the different uses of Lake Chad Basin water resources information.
+- Activity 3.5.1 Apply the Global Hydrological Status and Outlook System (HydroSOS) concept, standards and tools, explore the improvement and the development of products based on available Hydromet data (in situ and remotely sensing data), if available local models and downscaling of global models to provide a comprehensive overview of the state of the basin's water resources as well as the hydrological outlook for the coming weeks and months (seasonal to sub-seasonal time scales). - Activity 3.5.2 Update/set up a web portal to disseminate the Lake Chad basin related HydroSOS products (at country and regional level and to the HydroSOS global portal) [linked with the Lake Chad Information System (LIS)]. - Activity 3.5.3 Sensitize and train NMHSs, national and regional institutions and research centers on the different uses of Lake Chad Basin water resources information.
 Produce easy-to-digest (or understandable) bulletins (as outputs of HydroSOS portals) for hydrological status and outlooks based on the user requirements, to assist users and policy makers in decision making.